netcreateorg/nc-multiplex/ReadMe.md

 Generally, you won't need to use the `--ip` option.

-It is there for use with EC2 and docker implementations that default to a private ip network address.
+`--ip` is for use with EC2 and docker implementations that default to a private ip network address.
 In those cases, the public network ip is not visible to the `brunch-server` start script, and the system ends up using the private ip address for websockets, rendering it unreachable.
 Passing an IP address will force brunch to override the private ip address.